This Monday, New York Magazine is holding it’s annual New York Taste event. This year it is being held in The Waterfront Building.

 The event has been held since 1998, with fine dining and street food mingling with comfort food and ethnic finds.
-This year there are more than 40 restaurants, chefs and mixologists serving up everything from sushi to deli to BBQ to vegetarian options, plus desserts and cocktails.
+This year there are more than 40 restaurants, chefs, and mixologists serving up everything from sushi to the deli to BBQ to vegetarian options, plus desserts and cocktails.

 Hitting up the event, you will get the chance to enjoy the flavor of all New York has to offer, with restaurants from all the different neighborhoods participating.